 - If you do not have a Foliotek account, contact Foliotek at 1-888-365-4639, extension 2.
-Note this information is on our website (www.nccuCounseling.com) on the student page. - Documents from your Summer 2015 coursework should be amended and uploaded into Foliotek by September 9th at 5:00 pm. - These documents should be your best work and incorporate your instructors' feedback and/or suggestions. - Only Fall 2009 and forward documents will be part of the official Foliotek portfolio checkout for graduation.
-Students who wish to use the portfolio for professional development are welcome to upload documents from courses completed prior to the Fall 2009. - Faculty will evaluate your portfolio each semester so this will be an ongoing requirement.
+Note this information is on our website (www.nccuCounseling.com) on the student page. - Documents from your Fall 2015 coursework should be amended and uploaded into Foliotek by January 14th at 5:00 pm. - These documents should be your best work and incorporate your instructors' feedback and/or suggestions. - Faculty will evaluate your portfolio each semester so this will be an ongoing requirement.